11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 them at the bottom of the image were supposed to be buttons, and, when pressed, they would all do the thing that the text on them says (such as saving the .hecc file, adding a new passage, etc.)
 Additionally, I decided that, when a passage would be clicked, an 'editor window' would appear, which the user could use to edit the passage.
-The network of passages would be uninteractable until the editor window was closed again, so, any changes made in the window would need to be finalized or discarded before any further changes to the game could be made.
+The network of passages would be un-interactable until the editor window was closed again, so, any changes made in the window would need to be finalized or discarded before any further changes to the game could be made.
 A similar thing would happen, but for the metadata instead, if a user were to click on the 'edit metadata' button.